 They were heavily defeated by the Danes.
 Osbert was killed in battle

-defeat of the Northern Saxons in York, at
+A defeat of the northern Saxons in York, at

-the hands of the Danes, in which Alli, king of the Northern Saxons, was slain.
+the hands of the Danes, in which Alli, king of the northern Saxons,

 The manner of Ælla's death has generated tremendous

 ßáttr af Ragnars sonum: